 Jellied Cranberry Sauce Made With Fresh Whole Cranberries is scrumptious, with just the right amount of tang.
 And takes just 30 minutes (plus time to refrigerate).
 Make it the day before you need it and it’s ready for your holiday dinner.

 The recipe is a variation of the one from the Ocean Spray cranberry bag.
-We usually buy two bags of Organic Frozen Whole Cranberries before Thanksgiving and freeze one to save it for Christmas.
+We usually buy two bags of Organic Frozen Whole Cranberries (affiliate link) before Thanksgiving and freeze one to save it for Christmas.

 The Perfect Accompaniment